KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

 Method 4:

-   In SPIRVLowerLLVMIntrinsicPass in SPIRVLowerLLVMIntrinsic.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
+   In SPIRVLowerLLVMIntrinsicPass, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is represented as a text string of LLVM assembly and is parsed and added to the LLVM IR to be translated.
 The calls to the emulation functions and the emulation functions themselves will be translated to SPIRV.
 After reverse translation, the calls to the emulation functions and the emulation functions themselves will appear